ansys/pytwin/doc/source/index.rst

 a Python interface
 to the Digital Twins Runtimes SDK without changing the core behavior or license of the original software's.
-The use of the interactive control of Ansys Digital Twins Runtimes through PyTwin requires a legally licensed copy of Twin Deployer.
+The use of the interactive control of Ansys Digital Twins Runtimes through PyTwin requires a license of Twin Deployer.

 For more information, see the `Ansys Twin Builder and Twin Deployer <https://www.ansys.com/products/digital-twin/ansys-twin-builder>`_. on the Ansys website.